Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 * Contact Us Page - allows User 3 to fill in the form to make an enquiry about bands availability to perform on an event.

 #### Features Left to Implement
-* Option to subscribe to newsletter could be added for User 2.
+* Subscribe to newsletter option can be added for User 2.
-* Audio player could be designed for audio page to improve User 1 experience.
+* Audio player can be designed better to improve User 1 experience.
-* Previous customer testimonials could be added for User 3 interest.
+* Previous customer testimonials can be added for User 3 interest.

 ## Technologies Used